World Trade Center Health Issues

 • Some were exposed when the smoke from the continuously burning “pile” drifted over the area where they worked during the more than six months that fires continued at the WTC site after 9/11.

-• In short, you did not have to be a first responder working on the “pile” to be exposed and have your health adversely affected.
+• Once again, you did not have to be a first responder working on the "pile" to be exposed and have your health adversely affected.

 If you are suffering new, worsened, or persistent physical or mental health problems that you believe are related to 9/11, and you were an area worker, resident or student, you are eligible for care at the WTC EHC.
 The WTC EHC works in cooperation with community and labor organizations and residents affected by 9/11, including our union.

-If you believe you have physical or mental health problems related to 9/11, call 1-877-WTC-0107 toll free.
-You will reach someone who will ask you a few questions about your health problems and help to determine if the program is right for you.
-Please let the person who answers the phone know that you are an OSA member and that you learned about the Center from the union.
+If you believe you have physical or mental health problems related to 9/11, call 1-888-982-4748 toll free, for more information.
+Please let the person you talk to on the phone know that you are an OSA member and that you learned about the program from the union.

 Treatment at the Center is provided at no out-of-pocket cost to you.